 Waitangi Day a time for reflection

-It is also an opportunity to reflect on the relationship between the Treaty and hauora, health and wellbeing.
+It’s also an opportunity to reflect on the relationship between Te Tiriti O Waitangi, which was signed 181 years ago, and its impact on hauora, health and wellbeing.